 Hate Crime

-What is Hate Crime
+What is Hate crime

 The Government defines hate crime as: “Hate crime is defined as any criminal offence which is perceived, by the victim or any other person, to be motivated by a hostility or prejudice based on a personal characteristic”.
 For information about how to report a hate crime to the police please click here.

-Platform has a zero-tolerance approach to hate crime and discrimination.
 To report a hate crime to us please use this form.

 The Group recognises the adverse effects hate crime has on our customers, communities and assets.
 The aim of our Hate Crime Policy 2022 is to ensure we minimise this by dealing with incidents effectively and that we meet regulatory and legal requirements.
 It is important that our neighbourhoods are safe and welcoming places and that we deliver services that are fair and transparent for all our customers.